 The best onboarding software should streamline the onboarding process, ensure that all necessary information is gathered and processed promptly, create onboarding workflow and tasks, and more.

-We looked at many different types of onboarding software solutions that work well when hiring new employees, including project management software with onboarding tools.
-To make our list, the software had to manage employee information, facilitate e-signatures for mandatory tax forms and contracts, and store documents like company handbooks.
-After considering over a dozen, we narrowed it down to the six best:
+We looked at onboarding software solutions that work well when hiring new employees.
+After considering over a dozen, we narrowed it down to the eight best:

 - Rippling: Best overall onboarding software, especially for tech companies

 - BambooHR: Best for helping new hires connect with co-workers